 Tube: The nearest tube station to Southwark Park is Canada Water on the Jubilee line.
-The park is approximately 10 minutes' walk from the station.
+The park is a 10-minute walk from the station.
 Head right out of the bus station and south down Surrey Quays Road.
-At the end of the road cross over to Seven Islands Leisure Centre then head left, turning right almost immediately into Gomm Road.
-On entering the park bear left to find the meeting point.
+At the end of the road cross over to Seven Islands Leisure Centre then head left and the entrance to the park will be on your right.

 Getting there on footThe park is a short walk from Surrey Quays and Canada Water Station.
 The Surrey Quays entrance is located on Lower Road, one minute from Surrey Quays overground station.

 Getting there by roadThe south entrance to the park can be accessed by car from Southwark Park Road, where on-street parking is available.

 There is also a car park available by the Hawkstone Road entrance to the park (SE16 2PE).
 Please refer to signage for possible parking charges.